History of PPAC

 From its inception, PPAC has continued to represent the interests of Commonwealth law enforcement agencies by:

-- Providing guidance, information and direct assistance to member agencies participating in the CALEA accreditation system, including organizing and conducting preliminary on-site accreditation assessments.
+Providing guidance, information and direct assistance to member agencies participating in the CALEA or PLEAC accreditation programs, including organizing and conducting preliminary on-site accreditation assessments.